Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Evidence from Educational Psychology

 There is extensive evidence in educational psychology that geometry problem solving is closely related to spatial intelligence, can serve as an informative indicator of spatial ability, and can be used to improve it through targeted practice.

 First, numerous correlational studies document a substantive link between geometric and spatial reasoning.
-Kyaw and Vid\'akovich report a moderate positive correlation between teachers' geometric and spatial reasoning (\(r=0.47\)), with 3D matching and measurement tasks predicting spatial scores \cite{KyawVidakovich2025}.
-In STEM and graphical education, higher spatial ability is associated with better problem-solving performance and more effective strategies \cite{buckley2019investigating}.
-Newcombe and Frick emphasize that spatial representations and transformations are central cognitive resources that support reasoning in domains that are not obviously spatial—for example, through the use of graphs and diagrams \cite{newcombe2010early}.
+Kyaw and Vid\'akovich report a moderate positive correlation between teachers' geometric and spatial reasoning (\(r=0.47\)), with 3D matching and measurement tasks predicting spatial scores~\cite{KyawVidakovich2025}.
+In STEM and graphical education, higher spatial ability is associated with better problem-solving performance and more effective strategies~\cite{buckley2019investigating}.
+Newcombe and Frick emphasize that spatial representations and transformations are central cognitive resources that support reasoning in domains that are not obviously spatial—for example, through the use of graphs and diagrams~\cite{newcombe2010early}.

 Second, several studies show that performance on geometry tasks is a sensitive proxy for spatial ability.
-Analyses of middle-school students reveal that geometry skills and error patterns systematically vary with spatial-intelligence levels \cite{riastuti2017analysis,riastuti2017students}.
-Differences in dominance between logical–mathematical and visual–spatial intelligence yield distinct pathways for geometric reasoning, further tying geometry problem solving to spatial constructs \cite{aziz2020students}.
+Analyses of middle-school students reveal that geometry skills and error patterns systematically vary with spatial-intelligence levels~\cite{riastuti2017analysis,riastuti2017students}.
+Differences in dominance between logical-mathematical and visual-spatial intelligence yield distinct pathways for geometric reasoning, further tying geometry problem solving to spatial constructs~\cite{aziz2020students}.
 These results support the use of geometry assessments as indicators of students' spatial proficiency.

 Third, intervention studies demonstrate that providing structured geometric activities can improve spatial intelligence.
-Programmatic practice with polyhedra and computer-generated spatial problems yields measurable gains \cite{aszalos2004can}.
-Geometrical–mechanical intelligence games, implemented in quasi-experiments with pre/post testing, significantly enhance spatial visualisation and spatial relations skills \cite{SutcuOral2020}.
+Programmatic practice with polyhedra and computer-generated spatial problems yields measurable gains~\cite{aszalos2004can}.
+Geometrical-mechanical intelligence games, implemented in quasi-experiments with pre/post testing, significantly enhance spatial visualisation and spatial relations skills~\cite{SutcuOral2020}.
 Overall, the balance of evidence indicates that well-designed geometric practice is an effective means to cultivate spatial abilities.